Slaviša Jokanović

-Slaviša Jokanović (Славиша Јокановић, /sh/; born 16 August 1968) is a Serbian professional football manager and former player who is the current head coach of UAE Pro League club Al-Nasr.
+Slaviša Jokanović (Славиша Јокановић, /sh/; born 16 August 1968) is a Serbian professional football manager and former player.

 A physical player considered strong in the air, he impressed at Partizan, before spending seven seasons in La Liga at the service of three clubs, appearing in 208 matches and scoring 31 goals, mainly for Tenerife.
 He also played for two years with Chelsea towards the end of his career, and represented Yugoslavia at the 1998 World Cup and Euro 2000, earning 64 caps and scoring ten goals in an eleven-year international career.

 Jokanović began his managerial career in 2007, winning two consecutive doubles with Partizan, the 2012 Thai Premier League with Muangthong United, and leading Watford and Fulham to promotion to the Premier League in 2015 and 2018 respectively.

 Club career

 Early career

 Born in Novi Sad, Vojvodina, SFR Yugoslavia, Jokanović started playing with his hometown club Novi Sad, and made his senior debut with neighbouring Vojvodina, helping it win its second national title in the 1988–89 season, with four goals in 24 matches.

 In 1990, Jokanović joined Belgrade's Partizan.
 In his second year he helped the team win the domestic cup and, in his third, he scored 13 league goals (a career best), being one of several players to net in double digits – the team scored 103 in 36 matches – en route to the league conquest.

 After his displays at Partizan, Jokanović signed for Oviedo in Spain.
 During his two-year spell, he partnered compatriots Janko Janković, Nikola Jerkan and Robert Prosinečki and, subsequently, he joined fellow La Liga club Tenerife for the 1995-96 season, being instrumental in their domestic and European consolidation.